All Episodes

 We need to ask more questions.

-So I think like this is not just some silly thing and the fact that it's getting no coverage it should be incredibly concerning because that what that tells me is that no one's really taking steps to make sure it doesn't happen anymore.
+So I think, like, this is not just some silly thing, and the fact that it's getting no coverage, it should be incredibly concerning because what that tells me is that no one's really taking steps to make sure it doesn't happen anymore.

 That's also not legal.

-Uh I know the the Democrats for example they they they want to get to the bottom of January sixth.
+I know the Democrats, for example, they want to get to the bottom of January 6th.

 Okay.

-They put together their their biased commission that has a predetermined outcome and kicked off people that might have uh a different line of questioning like Jim Banks and Jim Jordan.
+They put together their biased commission that has a predetermined outcome and kicked off people that might have a different line of questioning like Jim Banks and Jim Jordan.

-What about the 574 riots that took place last summer that they denied and never talked about and even offer aided and abetted from a moral standpoint, like Kamala Harris tweeting out a bail fund to get people out of jail involved in the rioting.
+What about the 574 riots that took place last summer that they denied and never talked about and even aided and abetted from a moral standpoint, like Kamala Harris tweeting out a bail fund to get people out of jail involved in the rioting?

 What happened all summer last summer can't happen again either.